egyptiangio/newspaparr/README.md

 ---

-**Note**: This project is not affiliated with The New York Times, Wall Street Journal, OCLC, or any library system.
+**Note**: This project is not affiliated with The New York Times, Wall Street Journal, or any library system.
 It's an independent tool to help users maintain their legitimate library-provided newspaper access.